Ihor Krasnopir: Career

 Born in Kyiv, Krasnopir is a product of a local academy school systems, before joined some amateurs clubs and subsequently transferring to the professional Obolon Kyiv in the Ukrainian First League in August 2022.

 International career

 In November 2022, Krasnopir was called up for the first time to the Ukraine under-21 team as a reserve squad player, ahead of friendly matches vs Israel under-21 and Georgia under-21.

+In May 2024, he was called up by Ruslan Rotan to the Ukraine Olympic football team squad to play at the 2024 Maurice Revello Tournament in France.